op2-platforms/op2cad/README.md

 The **"Open Source CAD Software Optimizations Platform"** is fast development and content management collaborative platform for computer assisted drawings in the Architectural, Engineering and Construction industries.

+It is mainly focused around Autodesk product line-up, but may eventualy be expended to other softwares.

+It may includ any work process required by the AEC industries:
+- 2D drawing
+- Modeling
+- Rendering
+- Documentations
+- Data management
+- etc...

 &nbsp;

 ## Story